FrightFest (film festival): Ticketing

 Tickets are sold with the option of a weekend pass or individual tickets.
 2007 saw the introduction of Day Passes.
-Weekend passes go on sale, typically, on 1 July each year with individual tickets on sale a month later.
+Weekend passes go on sale, typically, in July each year with individual tickets on sale a month later.
 Tickets are bought online, by phone or in person.

 Since 2005, a growing group have congregated in person to buy tickets for the festival.
 The start time of this queue has been earlier each year earning it the nickname "The Sleepy Queue".

-Weekend pass holders are presented with a "goodie bag" of freebies.
-This is a mixture of promotional items and posters, badges, T-shirts and DVDs.